 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-The DSL can be contacted out of school hours via email: head@bearwood-pri.wokingham.sch.uk
+The DSL can also be contacted out of school hours if necessary by email or phone.

-When the DSL is absent, the deputies - Kayleigh Haden (AHT), Caroline Parry (AHT and Kay Clarke (Inclusion Lead) - will act as cover.
+When the DSL is absent, the deputies - Kayleigh Haden (AHT), Caroline Parry (AHT) and Kay Clarke (Inclusion Lead) - will act as cover.